rafaelmiceli/projectcor/readme.md

 ## Introduction
 Alphabetic Soup with laravel-vuejs.
-This basic application is intended to search and counts string pattern 'OIE' matches in each matrix (alfabethic soup)
+This basic application is intended to search and counts the string pattern 'OIE' matches in each matrix (alfabethic soup)

 ### Installation